Mary Eliza Haweis: Women's movement and social causes

 Her last known publication was the novel A Flame of Fire (1897), written in support of the female suffrage movement and to illustrate the helplessness of women in marriage.
 In this novel, her heroine Aglae Dorriforth, marries Henry Quekett, "a worthless tyrant" – his subsequent ill-treatment of her roughly dispels the helpless stupor Aglae experienced during their courtship and early marriage and causes her to begin using her own intellectual powers in defense.

 Besides advocating for women, Haweis also sympathized with animals; she was part of the anti-vivisection campaign.
 She expressed her feelings and opposition verbally and in writing.
 Together with her husband, Mary Haweis also successfully campaigned to have museums opened on Sundays so that the working classes could benefit from the exhibits.

 Health decline

-As a result of her demanding life, requiring so much of energy and brain power, Haweis' health became impaired.
-She was taken to Epson where she received favorable conditions; however, her health continued to decline.
+As a result of her demanding life, requiring so much of energy and brain power, Haweis's health became impaired.
+She was taken to Epsom where she received favorable conditions; however, her health continued to decline.
 She continued to write as long as she could and remained interested in many causes.

 Reflections on her life concurred that she strove for utter perfection and accuracy in all affairs of life, apparently due to her intense activity, brightness of intellect, artistic faculty, and unusual methods.
 Her annotated diaries were found along with her receipts from the last thirty years, all in order.
 She spent the last two months of her life at Bath, completing the last of her articles in her final days.